 • Automated incident response

-Traditional phishing emails often contained spelling mistakes and suspicious language.
-In 2026, AI tools generate:
+In the last few years, traditional phishing emails often contained mistakes and suspicious language, but in 2026, AI tools generate :

 • Perfect grammar